Mate guarding in humans: Failure to introduce

-One way to overcome this issue is to avoid introducing threatening friends to desirable mates.
+One way to overcome this issue is to avoid introducing threatening friends (potential mates of higher value) to desirable mates.
 In one study women were shown three pictures of the same female.
 In one picture the model was dressed conservatively, in the other two she was dressed provocatively, but in the third the model had been photoshopped to have a larger frame.
 All the women tested rated the thin, provocatively dressed women as the sexiest.
 Participants were also twice as likely to avoid introducing the model to their partners compared to the conservatively dressed model, who was rated as the least threatening.
 The authors interpreted these findings as, women who are dressed provocatively are seen as more promiscuous, so therefore are less likely to be introduced to partners due to the possibility of poaching.
 Not introducing an attractive female to a mate, minimises the likelihood that poaching will occur as it is a form of indirect aggression that minimises contact between a mate and a potential threat.